luciangreen/Essay-Helper/README.md

 * Note: `short_essay_helper.pl` uses KNN to help write essays.
 It asks for 5 paragraphs of N reasons per paragraph of exposition and critique.
 It has a positivity detector (must be positive in whole essay apart from either only positive or negative in critique comments).
 Uses K-Nearest-Neighbour algorithm to check quotes, comments and connections are relevant.
 * You should use a <a href="https://github.com/luciangreen/Philosophy">word frequency tool</a> to find viable keywords in `short_essay_helper3.1_*.pl`.
 You may need to redraft after reading to find better keywords.
 * High Distinctions may be more likely to be awarded in `short_essay_helper3.1_*.pl` if multiple sources with one keyword are used per paragraph.
+* In `short_essay_helper3*.pl`, one of four reason chosing method be chosen: Member, random member, mind reader or midnreader tree.
+* In `short_essay_helper3*.pl`, the contents of each PDF should be copied and pasted into `*.txt` files in the `raw_sources` folder, and the instructions about referencing, setting the starting mage number, etc. followed.
+This algorithm may help with reading sources for an essay and relies on the user to paraphrase sentences afterwards.
+I have written a <a href="https://github.com/luciangreen/Philosophy">paraphrasing algorithm</a>.
+Still, it just replaces words, but the user should understand the sentences and change the ideas around in the sentence according to the argument by hand-paraphrasing them.
 * Think of the "number one way of thinking" before running any mind reading algorithm for more understandable results.

 * short_essay_helper.pl - the Essay Helper algorithm